NoraCodes/nora.codes/content/post/fedidict_implementation_01_setting_up_the_database.md

 - Programming
 - Rust
 - Databases
+description: The core of Fedidict is the data it stores, for which it uses a traditional SQL database with a simple but powerful schema.
+This post explores both the SQL and Rust sides of the schema.
 ---

 *This is the first of several posts on the implementation of my ActivityPub-enabled Rust